MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbar-class.md

 ## <a name="m_bdontscaleimages"></a> `CMFCToolBar::m_bDontScaleImages`

 Specifies whether or not to scale toolbar images in high DPI mode.
+Prevents image scaling when image sizes don't match button sizes.
+Set this member to TRUE, when you wish to prevent automatic image scaling if image sizes don't match button sizes.

 ```
 AFX_IMPORT_DATA static BOOL m_bDontScaleImages;